 Police search for missing 14-year-old with Asperger's syndrome

-Police in Boca Raton are looking for a missing teenager with Asperger's syndrome.
+Police in Boca Raton continue to look for a missing teenager with Asperger's syndrome.

 The teen is 5-foot-3, weighs 95 pounds and was last seen wearing a blue Adidas T-shirt and blue jeans.